-During the physical exam, your doctor will feel along your breastbone for areas of tenderness or swelling.
-The doctor may also move your rib cage or your arms in certain ways to try to trigger your symptoms.
+During the physical exam, a health care provider will feel along your breastbone for tenderness or swelling.
+The provider might also move your rib cage or your arms in certain ways to try to trigger symptoms.

-The pain of costochondritis can be very similar to the pain associated with heart disease, lung disease, gastrointestinal problems and osteoarthritis.
-While there is no laboratory or imaging test to confirm a diagnosis of costochondritis, your doctor might order certain tests — such as an electrocardiograph, X-ray, CT or MRI — to rule out other conditions.
+The pain of costochondritis can be similar to the pain associated with heart disease, lung disease, gastrointestinal problems and osteoarthritis.
+There is no laboratory or imaging test to confirm a diagnosis of costochondritis.
+But a health care provider might order certain tests, such as an electrocardiogram and chest X-ray, to rule out other conditions.

 Costochondritis usually goes away on its own, although it might last for several weeks or longer.
 Treatment focuses on pain relief.

 - Narcotics.
-If your pain is severe, your doctor might prescribe medications containing codeine, such as hydrocodone/acetaminophen (Vicodin, Norco) or oxycodone/acetaminophen (Tylox, Roxicet, Percocet).
+If pain is severe, a provider might prescribe a narcotic medication such as tramadol (Ultram).
 Narcotics can be habit-forming.

 - Antidepressants.
-Tricyclic antidepressants, such as amitriptyline, are often used to control chronic pain — especially if it's keeping you awake at night.
+Tricyclic antidepressants, such as amitriptyline, are often used to control chronic pain — especially if the pain interferes with sleep.

 - Anti-seizure drugs.
-The epilepsy medication gabapentin (Neurontin) also has proved successful in controlling chronic pain.
+The epilepsy medication gabapentin (Gralise, Neurontin) has also proved successful in controlling chronic pain.

 Physical therapy treatments might include:

 - Stretching exercises.
-Gentle stretching exercises for the chest muscles may be helpful.
+Gentle stretching exercises for the chest muscles might be helpful.

-If conservative measures don't work, your doctor might suggest injecting numbing medication and a corticosteroid directly into the painful joint.
+If conservative measures don't work, another option is to inject numbing medication and a corticosteroid directly into the painful joint.

-It can be frustrating to know that there's little your doctor can do to treat your costochondritis.
-But self-care measures might make you feel more comfortable.
-They include:
+It can be frustrating to know that there's little to do to treat costochondritis.
+But self-care measures, such as the following, might help.

-- Over-the-counter nonsteroidal anti-inflammatory drugs pain relievers.
-Ask your doctor about using ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others).
+- Nonprescription pain relievers.
+Acetaminophen (Tylenol, others) ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others) may be helpful.

 - Heat or ice.
 Try placing hot compresses or a heating pad on the painful area several times a day.
 Keep the heat on a low setting.
 Ice also might be helpful.

 - Rest.
-Avoid activities that make your pain worse.
+Avoid or modify activities that might worsen pain.

 Preparing for your appointment